sanyaade-teachings/securicad-vanguard-sdk/README.md

 * [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) with this [IAM policy](https://raw.githubusercontent.com/foreseeti/securicad-aws-collector/master/iam_policy.json)
 * [Generate access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the IAM user

-Cross-account role access and local model generation will be available soon.

 ### Run your first simulation

 The following snippet runs a simulation on an AWS environment where the high value asset is an EC2 instance with id `i-1a2b3c4d5e6f7` and prints the results.